DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Introduction

 \end{itemize}

-We organize our paper as follows. \Sect{sec:baseline} introduces basic embodied AI system pipeline and motivates our paper. \Sect{sec:algo} introduces a new embodied AI algorithm framework that is able to predict continuous near-future trajectory of robots. \Sect{sec:arch} describes the proposed hardware accelerator for controlling robots given predicted trajectory and system pipeline design. \Sect{sec:setup} discusses the experimental methodology, followed by the evaluation results in \Sect{sec:eval}.
-We discuss the related work in \Sect{sec:related} and conclude our paper in \Sect{sec:concl}.
+We organize our paper as follows.
+Sec.~\ref{sec:baseline} introduces basic embodied AI system pipeline and motivates our paper.
+Sec.~\ref{sec:algo} introduces a new embodied AI algorithm framework that is able to predict the continuous near-future trajectory of robots.
+Sec.~\ref{sec:arch} describes the proposed hardware accelerator for controlling robots given predicted trajectory and system pipeline design.
+Sec.~\ref{sec:setup} discusses the experimental methodology, followed by the evaluation results in Sec.~\ref{sec:eval}.
+We discuss the related work in Sec.~\ref{sec:related} and conclude our paper in Sec.~\ref{sec:concl}.